-Poor resource management planning and lack of IT resources are some of the critical challenges with digital transformation.
-In terms of IT resources, lack of manpower and talent war are two aspects that act as a hurdle to a successful digital transformation.
+Poor resource management planning and lack of IT resources are some of the critical challenges related to digital transformation.
+In terms of IT resources, lack of workforce and talent war are two aspects that act as a hurdle to a successful digital transformation.

 77% of companies consider missing digital skills as the key hurdle to their digital transformation.
 Capgemini

-There is a clear shortage of digital workforce and without them, you can never succeed in overcoming digital transformation challenges.
-Thus, it is important to take this challenge seriously and get rid of it prior to embarking upon a digital transformation journey.
+There is an apparent shortage of digital workforce, and without them, you can never succeed in overcoming digital transformation challenges.
+Thus, it is essential to take this challenge seriously and get rid of it prior to embarking upon a digital transformation journey.

-Digital transformation requires a careful approach and having an inefficient team and a weak strategic plan can make the job difficult during the transition phase.
-Thus, invest in digital talent and build a pool of talents with strong prowess on technology and solutions.
+Successful digital transformation requires a careful approach and having an inefficient team, and a weak strategic plan can make the job difficult during the transition phase.
+Thus, invest in digital talent and build a pool of talent with strong prowess in technology and solutions.

-Make sure, your HR department is equipped and skilled to bring innovative solutions to bridge the digital skills gap.
-But, do not rely on HRs only to bring in the talent in your team.
+Make sure your HR department is equipped and skilled to bring innovative solutions to bridge the digital skills gap.
+But, do not rely on HRs only to bring the talent in your team.
 Here is how you can do the needful on your own:

 a) Assess current resources: